The Life Sciences Law Review: Austria

 iii Clinical trials

-Neither the Medicines Act nor the Medical Devices Act require the sponsor to be established in Austria, but if the sponsor is established outside the EEA, a legal representative has to be appointed.
+Neither the Medicines Act nor the Medical Devices Act require the sponsor to be established in Austria, but if the sponsor is established outside the European Economic Area (EEA), a legal representative has to be appointed.
 Whether such a representative must actually be nominated depends on the institution in which the clinical trial is conducted.
 Ethics committees specifically focus on whether the insurance is indeed sufficient to adequately cover the risks of the trial.
 The Medicines Act requires that Austrian law must apply to the insurance contract, the subject must be able to file a claim in Austria and the Austrian judgment must be enforceable in the country in which the sponsor is established.
 In addition, the ethics committees are rather reluctant to accept any compensation of clinical trial subjects going beyond the actual travel cost for participating in the clinical trial.

 With respect to consent, the majority of ethics committees have agreed on a common consent form with respect to medical and medical devices trials, and a deviation from such a consent form must be specifically discussed in the application.
 There is also a specific template when genetic testing is involved.
-It is generally prohibited to conduct clinical trials on prisoners, conscripts and persons held in a special institution under the Hospitalisation Act.16
+It is generally prohibited to conduct clinical trials on prisoners, conscripts and persons held in a special institution under the Hospitalisation Act.18

 Concerning safety reports, the rules as implemented in Austria are in line with EU legislation.
-The Federal Office has published several forms on its website.17 The rules discussed above also apply in the case of investigator-initiated studies, which are not treated differently.
+The Federal Office has published several forms on its website.19 The rules discussed above also apply in the case of investigator-initiated studies, which are not treated differently.
 With respect to clinical trials relating to medicinal products containing genetically modified organisms, the Ministry for Health is in charge.

 iv Named-patient and compassionate use procedures